martinandert/send-and-receive/README.md

 Note: IE 9/10/11 has [only partial support](http://caniuse.com/#search=CustomEvent) for the `CustomEvent` interface.
 You can use a polyfill like [krambuhl/custom-event-polyfill](https://github.com/krambuhl/custom-event-polyfill) to fix it.

-Starting with version 1.3, the package includes TypeScript typings.
+Starting with version 1.3, the library is written in TypeScript and thus the package includes TypeScript typings.

 ## Installation